Towards a Science of AI Agent Reliability: Experiments

 \section{Experiments}

 We evaluate reliability on two established benchmarks that pose complementary challenges.
 Our goal is to understand the current state of agent reliability, both in aggregate and across individual sub-metrics, and how it has evolved over recent model generations.
+We provide an interactive dashboard of our experimental results at \url{https://hal.cs.princeton.edu/reliability/}.